shriya77/shriya77/README.md

 CS student at UT Dallas.
 I build things, care about what happens after they ship, and like working on messy problems with real users.
 Mostly focused on software, applied AI, and health-adjacent projects.
 ---

-### 🚀 Selected Work
+### 🚀 Current Work

-- **Materna** — Founder & Lead Engineer
+Materna — Founder & Developer
-  Femtech platform addressing pregnancy health disparities using AI-powered workflows and digital tools.
+Building a maternal health platform; leading a 45-person team, Axxess Hackathon winner (350+ participants), 104+ waitlist users pre-launch.

-- **Lumina** — ACM Projects
+WalkWithMe — Impact CRM (EPCS, WIP)
-  Interactive astronomy application built with React Native and JavaScript.
+Developing a CRM platform for a real nonprofit client in a team of 7, focused on donor tracking, outreach workflows, and deployment-ready features.

-  → Focused on usability, visualization, and real-time interaction.
+Outamation — AI & Workflow Automation Extern

-- **VisioNari** — Lead Developer
+Built OCR + retrieval pipelines for 200+ page documents, reducing manual review time by ~70% using Python, OCR, and RAG.

-  Built and shipped a global learning platform from the ground up.
+Tech Me Kid (TMK) — Software Engineering Intern

-- **EPCS Industry Project (WIP)**
+Built and shipped production features for a booking platform used by 15,000+ seniors, handling real scheduling and matching edge cases.

-  Semester-long engineering project with a real company/nonprofit client.
+PLTL @ UT Dallas — Calculus Tutor
-  → Currently in development; focused on requirements gathering, implementation, and delivery.
+Lead weekly problem-solving sessions for 25+ students, identifying common failure points and improving concept retention.

 ---